nirav99/Contest/README.txt

 16) SuffixArray.java - Search a string (or text) using Suffix Array Build a suffix array of the string and search for a specific substring using binary search on the suffix array.

+17) ExtractEmbedCode.java - Given a set of text files, each containing one URL per line.
+Some URLs contain the query string "embedCode", retrieve the value of embedCode and report unique values.